231021053pomg/TeamWebshopProject/README.md

 ### 14/06/2021
 - Continued work on the category page added Angular Material module to make good category selection list

+### 15/06/2021
+- Nearly done with the category page few things still needs to be implemented.

 ## Eric
 ### 14/06/2021
 - Back from being sick